 Up to now, I’ve only been doing single transfer carbon prints.
 Perfectly fine, but how about doing that other version, the double transfer?
 I ran a failed experiment a few weeks ago using Yupo as the temporary support.
 Yeah…that doesn’t work.
 But then I picked up a magic, very special material that did work…

-Continue reading “Double transfer: going once, going twice”Author: admin
+Continue reading “Double transfer: going once, going twice”Sickly colors – the crossover issue

 I like to print color RA4.
 That’s no secret.
 And I like to tinker.
 I’m not alone in this, and as a result, working with color film and printing color RA4 pops up regularly in one way or another on the photo forums.
 One issue that often meshes into technical discussions on ‘analog color’ is that of color crossover.
 Some people immediately ‘get it’, probably because they have experience looking at and analyzing color crossover.
 Others struggle with the topic and don’t know exactly what to look for.
 In this post, I’m going to try and illustrate the issue through some (digital!) mockups.